 They of course don’t correspond to each other from one group of caves to another.
 Everybody divided the spectrum at different points, made different boundaries between categories, word categories.
 So we get “jealousy,” we get “envy,” which of course in English have very different meanings from what the words in Spanish mean.
 Both of them have different meanings, different boundaries from what the corresponding words in German mean.
 And these don’t correspond at all to the Tibetan term, which is translated usually as “jealousy.”
 It’s confusing.
 The definitions are slightly different in the different languages.

-And it’s very interesting that in addition to these word categories, then we get “thing categories.”
+It’s very interesting that in addition to these word categories, then we get “thing categories.”
 Any person who has a certain experience, then they are experiencing a thing, jealousy.
 It seems of course that jealousy is from its own side a thing that we experience, doesn’t it?
 That’s what I’m referring to with, “as if it had a line around it,” but there’s nothing on the side of this jealousy that is establishing it from its own side.
 There’s just the huge spectrum of mental feeling and emotion.

 So jealousy is something which arises dependently only on words and concepts, the word and concept “jealousy” that was invented as a convention by some cave people.
 That word category and thing category, they do refer to something; they don’t refer to nothing.
 What do they refer to?
 They refer to jealousy.
 But that referent object, jealousy, you can’t find that anywhere, because nothing exists with lines around it as a thing.
 So that’s like an illusion: jealousy appears to be a thing with a line around it, but it’s not really a findable thing.